Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 query

-stringWhere to redirect after login (defaults to /dashboard)
+stringWhere to redirect after login completes

 Response